 Adobe is focused on providing the world with the tools, resources, and solutions that empower and enable creative endeavors.

 The vision for Adobe Firefly is to help people expand upon their natural creativity.
-As both a standalone website and a technology that powers features inside Adobe apps, Firefly offers generative AI models and tools made specifically for creative needs, use cases, and workflows.
+As both a standalone website and a family of models that powers features inside Adobe apps, Firefly offers generative AI models and tools made specifically for creative needs, use cases, and workflows.

 We believe Adobe Firefly is the most creator-friendly generative AI solution in the industry.
 This page lays out our approach on how we develop the generative AI models behind Adobe Firefly.
 Our aim is to be clear about what we do and do not do, to differentiate our approach from much of the broader industry, and to provide an example that can hopefully guide the industry to a more responsible place.